 Interested in learning more about Deal?
-Please attend one or more of the events below.
+Please plan to attend one or more of the events below.

 Open Houses (9:00 - 11:00 AM)

 Open Houses have ongoing student-led tours.
 You will see the school from a student perspective and be able to ask questions.
-Dates for this year’s open houses to be determined.
+Dates for SY 19-20 are coming soon!

 These are casual sessions with Principal Neal on several Wednesdays from 9:00 AM to 10:00 AM where you have a chance to ask questions.
-Dates for the current school year to be determined.
+Dates for SY 19-20 are coming soon!

 Every year, the Alice Deal 6th grade students and teachers host a day for each of our feeder school 5th grade students and their teachers to visit for part of our school day.
 This is our chance to proudly present our school to future middle school students.

 We will update the 2019-2010 Buddy Day Schedule soon!

 Complete the Enrollment Packet: Download the full enrollment packet